 As stated earlier, receive folders allow people to upload files to your account without being a user or having a login.
 This is a great way to let people get you the files they need to upload without having to create an account for them.
 Use a simple web form link that can be emailed or embedded directly into your website.

 Ditch the file sharing confusion.
 From sharing with other users and coworkers to sending and receiving files with just about anyone.
 There are ways to make file sharing meet your needs whatever the situation.
-From simple shares via link to advanced upload widgets, once you know the options, it’s easy to create the appropriate users and shares.
+From simple shares via link to customized forms, once you know the options, it’s easy to create the appropriate users and shares.